Multi-family Water Assistance Program

 - All buildings must demonstrate efficient water usage either through compliance with the Multifamily Conservation Program (MCP) or as evidenced by paying a metered water rate.
 Buildings that take the necessary steps to become compliant with the MCP conservation measures before the application deadline may apply.
 Buildings must be compliant with all applicable DEP and Water Board regulations.

 - All buildings must be in good standing with the City, by demonstrating current payments, payment plans or evidence of engagement with the City to address these issues.
 HPD or HDC Asset Management will consider projects not current on their DEP and DOF bills on a case-by-case basis.

-Projects should have applied for the credit by submitting the Multi-family Water Assistance Program application, including all attachments, to the email address listed in the application form.
-Projects had to submit the completed application, including all attachments by October 20, 2017.
+Projects can apply for the credit by submitting the Multi-family Water Assistance Program application, including all attachments, to the email address listed in the application form.
+Projects must submit the completed application, including all attachments by October 15, 2018.
+Eligible buildings will be notified of their application status by January 15, 2019.
 For the application and more information about the program, visit the Housing Preservation and Development website.

 - To see whether your building meets the Multi-Family Conservation Program conservation criteria, go to Multi-Family Conservation Program.
 For questions about how to comply with the MCP conservation criteria, please contact DEP directly at (718) 595-7000, email@example.com, or use the MCP Compliance Tool.

 - For questions specific to the Toilet Replacement Program, contact firstname.lastname@example.org.